Terms of Service

 27. Website Cookies.
 Our public websites may use cookies and similar technologies as described in our Cookie Policy, which governs cookies used on our websites only and does not apply to cookies or similar technologies used within the Services.

 28. Entire Agreement.
-These User Terms constitute the entire agreement between you and the Company regarding use of the Services and supersede all prior agreements on that subject.
+These User Terms constitute the entire agreement between you and A Dream regarding use of the Services and supersede all prior agreements on that subject.

 Acceptable Use Policy